Archive for category: WordPress

 AddType video/webm .webm

-Or use your web host’s configuration panel (cpanel, etc) to add a custom MIME type.
+Or use your web host’s configuration panel (cpanel, etc) to add custom MIME types.

 Just click the Add Media button to get started: